sam2332/mcp-web-search/README.md

 Since this tool uses web scraping of Google search results, there are some important limitations to be aware of:

-1. **Rate Limiting**: Google may temporarily block requests if too many searches are performed in a short time.
-To avoid this:
-   - Keep searches to a reasonable frequency
-   - Use the limit parameter judiciously
-   - Consider implementing delays between searches if needed

-2. **Result Accuracy**:
-   - The tool relies on Google's HTML structure, which may change
-   - Some results might be missing descriptions or other metadata
-   - Complex search operators may not work as expected

 3. **Legal Considerations**:
    - This tool is intended for personal use
    - Respect Google's terms of service
-   - Consider implementing appropriate rate limiting for your use case

 ## Contributing